 You can start writing your testing logic from scratch

-Please refer to this guide for detailed instruction to compose test steps in various modes using different utilities.
-For a starter we recommend Record – Playback function to get familiar with the scripting process.
+Please refer to this guide for detailed instructions to compose test steps in various modes using different utilities.
+For a starter, we recommend Record – Playback function to get familiar with the scripting process.
 Katalon Studio Recorder is capable to generate test steps quickly and users can just focus on validation steps.

 - Click on the Record Toolbar button to open the Record dialog, then enter “http://demoaut.katalon.com” for the URL field and select Chrome on the dialog to start recording.

 - A new Chrome browser instance with the CURA website will be activated.
 Click on Make Appointment button.

 - Enter “John Doe” for username and “ThisIsNotAPassword” for password on the login page.